Second verse, same as the first.

 Rainbow smiles.
 "Ahhuh?"

-The door slowly creaks open and Sunny peaks her head in, dark eyes wide and lips pouting.
+The door slowly creaks open and Sunny peeks her head in, dark eyes wide and lips pouting.
 "Why don't you look me in the eyes when we make love?"

 Rainbow's pen just barely misses her cornea.